Ex-officer wants jury to hear about 2019 George Floyd arrest

 On Monday, Nelson asked Cahill to postpone the trial, arguing that the jury pool was likely tainted by Friday’s announcement that the city of Minneapolis would pay $27 million to Floyd’s family to settle their civil rights lawsuit.

-“It is profoundly disturbing to the defense,” Nelson said of the settlement in the midst of jury selection.
-“This is not fair.”

-Cahill didn’t immediately grant the delay, but acknowledged that the timing was “unfortunate” and said he would consider it.
-He said he likely would recall the seven jurors who were seated last week for further questioning, though he already instructed members of the jury pool to avoid all news coverage of the case.
+Cahill didn’t immediately grant the delay, but called the timing “unfortunate” and said he would consider it.
+He said that on Wednesday, he would re-interview the seven jurors seated before the settlement news broke to determine whether they could continue to serve.
+Those interviews were to be conducted via Zoom by the judge alone.

 Three other former officers face an August trial on charges of aiding and abetting second-degree murder and manslaughter.